Skip to content

 • If you reuse the same Timer for a second block, the second block’s measurement starts from a fresh deep copy of the Timer’s initial metadata.
 It does not inherit any keys or changes from the first block.

-In summary: metadata is scoped to the measurement.
+Metadata is scoped to the measurement.
 Use it to tag that run; it does not leak to the next run.

 Mutating metadata